AlexPi44/Regression_ML_EndtoEnd/README.md

-## Direct testing with a quick Gradio Demo can be found on HuggingFace at: https://agalexiul-housing-regression-ui.hf.space/
+## Direct model testing with a quick Gradio Demo can be found on HuggingFace at: https://agalexiul-housing-regression-ui.hf.space/

 ## Housing ML end2end Project